vicky180622/Python/README.md

 hello all!
-/**The code is regarding the arithmetic operations in python you will be able to understand by glancing the code and there are comments added to the code.**\
+/**The code is regarding the arithmetic operations in python**\

-thanks!
+This code is for calculating 2 input numbers from the user and choosing the arithmetic operation.